 Applications are due by January 15th.

-If you are interested in learning more about the program, the department offers Prospective Graduate Student Meet & Greet events during the fall semester to learn why our MFA program is where you should go to further your creative research.
-The events will help answer any questions, explain what we have to offer an MFA candidate, provide you a tour of the facilities, give you a chance to meet some of the faculty, and how to apply to the program.
+If you are interested in learning more about the program, the department conducts Prospective Graduate Student Meet & Greet events during the fall semester so you can learn why our MFA program is where you should go to further your creative research.
+The events will explain what we have to offer an MFA candidate, provide you a tour of the facilities, give you a chance to meet some of the faculty, help answer questions, and how to apply to the program.

 MFA Forms & Resources